awpadilha/awpadilha/README.md

 ## Hi, I'm André Padilha

-I'm an electrical engineer specialized in medical devices.
+I'm an electrical engineer specializing in medical devices in career migration to IT and a Certified Tech Developer by Digital House Brasil.

-Certified Tech Developer by Digital House.
+My main efforts are to learn more about web development, testing software and infrastructure.

 Thanks for reading!